I am an oceanographer.

 Publications

 - L.M.
 Whitmore, A. Pasqualini, B. Newton, A.M.
-Shiller. (in press).
+Shiller.
+(2020).
 Gallium: A new tracer of Pacific water in the Arctic Ocean.
 Journal of Geophysical Research: Oceans.
 DOI: 10.1029/2019JC015842

 - M.A.
 Charette, L.E.
 Kipp, L.T.
 Jensen, J.S.
 Dabrowski, L.M.
 Whitmore, J.N.
 Fitzsimmons, et al. (2020).
 The Transpolar Drift as a source of riverine and shelf derived trace elements to the central Arctic Ocean.
 Journal of Geophysical Research: Oceans DOI: 10.1029/2019jc015920